Discover my top picks for cabin luggage with this handy guide – these are the best on the market right now.

 Tripp Holiday Case – Best Budget Cabin Luggage

 The Tripp Holiday Case is fantastic value for money when it comes to having the best hand luggage.
-Unlike more flashy, expensive cases, this cabin case is all about practicality and sturdiness – one of the best hard cabin luggage bags for a fantastic low and affordable price.
+Unlike more flashy, expensive cases, this cabin bag is all about practicality and sturdiness – one of the best hard cabin luggage bags for a fantastic low and affordable price.

-It comes in a range of different colours, from simple jet black to turquoise, flamingo, and even banana.
+It comes in a range of different colours, from simple jet black to turquoise, flamingo, and even watermelon.
 So, despite its plain and practical design, you can opt for a more colourful one to add some dazzle to your budget cabin luggage.

-Though it is a little on the heavy side, weighing 3.2kg with nothing inside.
+Though it is a little on the heavy side, weighing 2.7kg with nothing inside.
 But you’re paying for strength here, which you need if you’re thinking about bringing home some valuable and breakable souvenirs from your trip.
 This makes it one of the best budget hand luggage options and the best 4 wheel cabin luggage choice around right now.